-Raised beds are a great way to grow a bountiful harvest if you have poor garden soil nutrients or want a more accessible way to access your garden.
+Raised beds are a great way to grow food if you have poor garden soil nutrients or want a more accessible way to access your garden.

-Raised garden beds take a lot of planning, including the location, the size, the materials, etc. and often ends up making you wonder if you need a bottom for your raised bed.
+Raised garden beds take a lot of planning, including the location, the size, the materials, etc., and often end up making you wonder what to put on the bottom of a raised garden bed.

-While many people are concerned about keeping weeds and pests out, you also want to consider that by adding an impenetrable bottom, you’re going to be keeping out the GOOD things as well.
+With raised bed gardening, a big concern might be about keeping weeds and pests out, you also want to consider that by adding an impenetrable bottom, you will be keeping out the GOOD things as well.
 This includes worms, worm castings, nutrients from the garden soil, and other beneficial microorganisms.

 There are a lot of reasons people like putting something under their raised beds.
 But sometimes the cons outweigh the pros, so let’s dive into those.

 Weeds are one of the main arguments I see for people wanting to put something under their raised garden beds.
 Sure, weeds can definitely make their way to the top of the bed, especially if they are shallow enough.